Philosophical zombie

-A philosophical zombie or p-zombie argument is a thought experiment in philosophy of mind that imagines a hypothetical being that is physically identical to and indistinguishable from a normal person, considered as having qualia, but does not have conscious experience, qualia.
-For example, if a philosophical zombie were poked with a sharp object it would not inwardly feel any pain qualia, yet it would outwardly behave exactly as if it did feel pain, including verbally expressing pain.
-Relatedly, a zombie world is a hypothetical world indistinguishable from our world (considered to include beings that have conscious experience) but in which all beings lack conscious experience.
+In philosophy of mind, a philosophical zombie (or "p-zombie") is a being in a thought experiment that is physically identical to a normal human being but does not have conscious experience.
+For example, if a philosophical zombie were poked with a sharp object, it would not feel any pain, but it would react exactly the way any conscious human would.

-Philosophical zombie arguments are used in support of mind-body dualism against forms of physicalism such as materialism, behaviorism and functionalism.
-These arguments aim to resist the possibility of any physicalist solution to or rejection of the so-called "hard problem of consciousness" (the problem of accounting for subjective, intrinsic, first-person, what-it's-like-ness).
-Proponents of philosophical zombie arguments, such as the philosopher David Chalmers, argue that since a philosophical zombie is by definition physically identical to a conscious person (considered to consciously experience qualia), even its logical possibility would refute physicalism, because it would establish the existence of conscious experience of qualia as a further fact.
+Philosophical zombie arguments are used against forms of physicalism and in defense of the hard problem of consciousness, which is the problem of accounting in physical terms for subjective, intrinsic, first-person, what-it's-like-ness experiences.
+Proponents of philosophical zombie arguments, such as the philosopher David Chalmers, argue that since a philosophical zombie is by definition physically identical to a conscious person, even its logical possibility refutes physicalism.
+This is because it establishes the existence of conscious experience as a further fact.
+Philosopher Daniel Stoljar points out that zombies need not be utterly without subjective states, and that even a subtle psychological difference between two hypothetically physically identical people, such as how coffee tastes to them, is enough to refute physicalism.
 Such arguments have been criticized by many philosophers.
-Some physicalists like Daniel Dennett argue that philosophical zombies are logically incoherent and thus impossible, or that all humans are philosophical zombies; other physicalists like Christopher Hill argue that philosophical zombies are coherent but not metaphysically possible.
+Some physicalists, such as Daniel Dennett, argue that philosophical zombies are logically incoherent and thus impossible, or that all humans are philosophical zombies; others, such as Christopher Hill, argue that philosophical zombies are coherent but metaphysically impossible.